teamniteo/heroku_ips/README.md

 Conclusion: When running Pyramid with guniorn on Heroku, you should set *the last IP* in `request.client_addr` as `request.client_addr` so that all code that relies on having user's IP works.

+## We're hiring!

+At Niteo we regularly contribute back to the Open Source community.
+If you do too, we'd like to invite you to [join our team](https://niteo.co/careers)!
+¸